HassenIO/openhub/docs/dev/app_manager.md

         // Do things here
     }

-The app must returns a JSON, with the following schema:
+The app must return data in the following JSON format:

     {
         success: (bool)		// true if everything is OK, false if any error ,	msg: (string)		// An optional message that follows the 'success' value.
     						// Can be useful if success = false
     ,	data: (JSON)		// The returned useful data.
 Optional if error.
     }

-## Sended parameters
+### Sended parameters

-The things loader calls the appropriate thing app, with parameters as a JSON list:
+The app manager loads the appropriate thing app, with the following JSON parameters:

     {
-        method: (string)	// The query method (GET, POST, PUT, DELETE) ,	thing_id: (int)		// The thing app id
+        method: (string)	// The query method (GET, POST, PUT, DELETE) ,	app_id: (int)		// The thing app id
     ,	href: (string)		// The full URL sent to the hub ,	data: (JSON)		// Data sent by GET and POST/PUT, in JSON format }